-The Panel has reviewed the responsibilities of each post, the multipliers and allowances paid by similar authorities.
-As in last year, the Panel has benchmarked the allowances against those paid by authorities listed as "nearest neighbours" by CIPFA.
+The Panel has reviewed the responsibilities of each post, the multipliers and allowances paid by similar Authorities.
+As in previous years, the Panel has benchmarked the allowances against those paid by Authorities listed as "nearest neighbours" by CIPFA.

 The Panel has been asked on occasions to consider recommending SRA's for Vice-Chairmen of Committees.
 Having considered evidence presented to us and the nature of the roles, as a principle the Panel does not recommend SRA's for Vice-Chairman roles.